la2050/challenge/_2020/live/clinica-msr-oscar-a-romero.md

   - Resilient communities
   - Access to mental health services
-Are there any other LA2050 goal categories that your proposal will impact?: []
+Are there any other LA2050 goal categories that your proposal will impact?: [] Has your proposal changed due to COVID-19?: >
+  As a community health clinic, Clinica Romero is on the front lines of the health emergency caused by the COVID-19 pandemic and is playing a key role in both prevention and diagnosis of the virus.
+Our original proposal included a response to COVID-19 and additional details are included here.
+Through funding received from the LA2050 challenge, we aim to:

+  * Purchase equipment that will enable us to provide primary care and mental health services through telehealth (phone and video)

+  * Provide remote (through phone calls and social media platforms) health education related to COVID-19 for high risk groups and educate underserved community members on how to access telehealth services available to them through our two clinic sites

+  * Provide sanitation supplies to homeless patients visiting our site for weekly showers

+  * Facilitate medication delivery for high risk patients through at-home drop off services

+  Clinica Romero maintains its doors open at its two clinic sites located in the neighborhoods of Pico-Union/Westlake and Boyle Heights in Los Angeles.
+Only essential medical visits are being scheduled for patients at this time to ensure that they receive the care and medication they need to remain healthy.
+All other patients are able to access care through telehealth services and are provided education on how to access their primary care or mental health provider via a phone call or a secure video conference."
 year: 2020
 category: live
 filename: clinica-msr-oscar-a-romero